so-rose/convmlv/README.md

 	-v, --version		version - Print out version string.
 	-h, --help		help - Print out this help page.

-	-C, --config		CONFIG - Designates config file to use.
+	-C, --config		config - Designates config file to use.

 	-o, --outdir <path>	OUTDIR - The path in which files will be placed.
 	-P, --res-path <path>	RES_PATH - The path in which all manual dependencies are looked for.